Build the computer of your dreams! Subscribe and get tips and product offerings for your next custom build.

 Speaking of cooling, the system in use here is Sapphire’s famous Dual-X, featuring Precise Fan Control, Fan Check technology, as well as Nitro Quick Connect and Nitro Cool Tech.
 This combination of features ensures that the card makes the most out of the Dual-X system, and the results speak for themselves: the card doesn’t go past 74°C in full load, at which point the sound level is at a more-than-decent 39dB.
 At lower temperatures (below 56°C), the fans stop and the card becomes completely silent.

 In its target segment, which is Full HD 1080p gaming, the AMD RX 570 is a great option.
-It features the necessary horsepower to drive most modern games at their highest settings, and its price/performance ratio makes it very competitive.
-Its predecessor, the RX 470, may be able to deliver a similar performance level, but since it is priced roughly the same, it is not exactly an attractive option anymore.
+It features the necessary horsepower to drive most modern games at their highest settings.
+The raw performance seekers may look past the fancy features and the bling that comes with premium versions of the RX 570 and opt for a bare RX 580 instead.

 Be that as it may, for those that just want impeccable 1080p performance, the RX 570 is definitely a worthy buy.

 Last update on 2021-01-18 at 02:00 / Affiliate links / Images from Amazon Product Advertising API